adrianbacceli/Knowledge_Management/content/02_Cybersecurity/Blue Teaming/Security Principles/Security Operations Center (SOC).md

 - Continuously learns from past incidents to improve future responses.

 ---

-# Monitoring & SIEM
-**SIEM Business Requirements & Use Cases**
+# SIEM Business Requirements & Use Cases

-1. Log Aggregation & Normalization
+1. Log aggregation and normalization
-2. Threat Alerting
+2. Threat alerting
-3. Contextualization & Response
+3. Contextualization and response
 4. Compliance with PCI DSS, HIPAA, and GDPR

-### **Data Flows Within A SIEM**
+## Data Flows Within a SIEM

+> [!info]
+> A Security Information and Event Management (SIEM) system processes data through several stages to enable effective monitoring and response.

-Collect/ingest logs from various data sources.
+- **Log Collection**: Ingest logs from various data sources (endpoints, servers, firewalls, etc.)

-data normalization and data aggregation.
+- **Normalization & Aggregation**: Standardize log formats and centralize for analysis

-Detection rules, dashboards, visualizations, alerts, and incidents.
+- **Detection & Response**: Use detection rules, dashboards, visualizations, alerts, and incident tracking

-### **Benefits**
+## Benefits of Using a SIEM

+> [!tip]
+> SIEM systems provide not just security visibility but also strategic advantages in compliance and cost control.

 - Centralized perspective on all logs and events
-- Easier investigation / incident response process
+- Streamlined investigation and incident response process
-- Centralized dashboard for notifications
+- Unified dashboard for alerts and notifications
-- built-in capable intelligence for settings
+- Built-in intelligence for setting baselines and detecting anomalies
-- built-in capable intelligence for summaries and customizable reports.
+- Customizable summaries and reports
-- integrating AI based on behavioral and pattern analysis.
+- Integration of AI for behavioral and pattern-based threat analysis
-- Proactive reaction and respond to potential incidents,
+- Proactive detection and mitigation of potential incidents
-- lower the expenses associated with a full-scale security breach
+- Reduced costs associated with large-scale security breaches
-- fulfilling compliance standards like ISO and HIPAA.
+- Compliance alignment with standards like ISO and HIPAA

+---